 During Perón’s administration, if you were not a Peronist (political movement based on his persona), you were persecuted, tortured and, according to the case, killed.
 Yes, killed.
 And yes, it was a democratic government.

 Now, times have changed a little, so you may face endless discussions with fanatics (life is too short for that) but, under the current Kirchnerist regime—that finds its roots in the Justicialist Party founded by Perón—you may also face the removal of the government social help if you have, trouble at work and, if you are a renowned person, the persecution through official media or even the collecting agency.
 That is what happens when presidents become idols and you cannot question those who know what you want and need.
 The long tradition of personalizing power.
 They know best, capisce?

 Despite some circumstances that mitigate the impact, some things are too common nowadays.
-There are many similarities that you cannot express without being called “gorila”, the stigmatizing word that the unpatriotic receive.

 The little we have learned after so many years.
 It is certainly frightening.